-The company is one of four lending sites owned by Freedom Financial Network.
-The other three sites are Consolidation Plus, Freedom Debt Relief and Freedom Tax Relief.
+The company is one of four owned by Freedom Financial Network.
+The other three companies are Freedom Debt Relief, Bills.com and Consolidation Plus.

-FreedomPlus was launched in 2004 and is based in San Mateo, CA. The company's founder is Joseph Toms, who has an extensive background in lending and was most recently an exec at popular lending site Prosper.
+FreedomPlus was launched in 2014 and is based in San Mateo, CA. The company’s founder and CEO is Andrew Housser, a Stanford University grad who has worked at Freedom Financial Network and Bills.com since 2002.

 Is FreedomPlus the right lender for your particular situation?
 That’s a question we want to answer in this review and to do it we’ll talk about the following aspects of this company’s loans:

 - How the application works

 - What the rates, fees, and loan amounts are

 - What other people are saying about their experience with the company

 We’ll finish up the review with a general overview of the site’s pros and cons.